 Pork loin is much leaner, but shoulder is juicier.
 It’s up to you but I tend to opt for boneless pork shoulder.

 Using fresh pineapple makes all the difference for me and I strongly recommend it.
 However, canned pineapple rings may be used as well.

 The nice thing about using a fresh pineapple is that because I recommend not coring it, the core makes a great secure resting spot for the wooden skewer.

-Line the pan: Don’t skip the step of lining your pan with foil because the natural sugars from the pineapple and orange juices will cause the runoff liquid to burn as the meat cooks.
+Line the pan: Don’t skip the step of lining your pan with aluminum foil because the natural sugars from the pineapple and orange juices will cause the runoff liquid to burn as the meat cooks.
 Unless you want a massive scrubbing and cleanup project, line your pan.

 Tortillas: It’s a nice touch to warm your tortillas before placing the pastor inside but it’s optional.

 I can’t imagine eating pastor from a flour tortilla as it’s not very traditional and prefer corn tortillas.
 However, again, your choice which kind of tortillas to use.

 Taco size: Traditionally, Mexican tacos from taquerias (taco shops) or from puestos de tacos (taco stands or street tacos) are not the big, oversized tacos you may find in an Americanized Mexican restaurant.
 Think palm of your hand, maybe a tiny bit bigger, but approximately a 4 to 5-inch taco.